vemonet/nanopub-website/src/pages/sessions.md

 - We use these [notes](https://docs.google.com/document/d/1_vL-hxsHGcy85g7EIUdLesztXFofQ9QW4VdZG3K5J8g/edit#) during the sessions and for the record.
 - The meetings are open to everyone and invitations are sent out via our [mailing list](https://groups.google.com/g/nanopub-users/).

-Upcoming sessions: 16 Mai, 13 June, 11 July.
+Upcoming sessions: 13 June, 11 July.
 Summer break afterwards.

+## Nano Session #6

+_11 July 2023, 16:00 CEST_

+Speakers:

+- [Erik van Winkle](https://www.linkedin.com/in/erik-van-winkle/) on "Decentralized Web Ecosystem-Wide Showcase: Applications Built on the Concept of Atomic Units of Knowledge"
+- (Second speaker tba)

+## Nano Session #5

+_13 June 2023, 16:00 CEST_

+Speakers:
+- [Tobias Kuhn](https://tkuhn.org) on "Scaling Nanopublications: Considerations on the Long and Short Run"
+- [Erik van Winkle](https://www.linkedin.com/in/erik-van-winkle/) on "Atomic Units of Knowledge in Research Objects: How FDOs Targeting Different Use Cases Can Collaborate"

 ## Nano Session #4